 The Kintons

-In the far left hand corner, past the bluebell woods, is a track which darts straight ahead – a field was being mowed to the right, a rather portly little dog scampering behind; and scrubby woods, with the back entrance to a grand mansion, are opposite.
-A woman was coming towards me and she couldn’t avoid being closer than two metres due to the narrowness of the track, but she awkwardly tilted her upper body away from me.
-I had a lot of bible teaching when I was a child and these stories often pop into my mind even though I am no longer a practicing Christian.
-So, I had been thinking about the image from the Good Samaritan bible story of people crossing over to avoid having to help the injured and needy.
-Nowadays, we are taking care of each other by doing just that: by-passing on the street.
-Equally, many of us are going out of our way to look out for others – the phone and the doorbell ring approximately seven times a day at my mother’s house where I am currently staying, with folk from near and far checking if she is OK because she usually lives alone and is over 80 years old.
+In the far left hand corner, past the bluebell woods, is a track which darts straight ahead.
+A field was being mowed to the right, a rather portly little dog was scampering behind, and I could see into the scrubby woods, with the back entrance to a grand mansion opposite.
+A woman was coming towards me and she couldn’t avoid being closer than two metres due to the narrowness of the track, but she awkwardly tilted her upper body as far away as possible.
+I had a lot of bible teaching when I was a child and stories often pop into my mind.
+I had been thinking about the image from the Good Samaritan of people crossing over to avoid having to help the injured and needy.
+Nowadays, on the contrary, we are taking care of each other by doing just that: by-passing on the street.
+Equally, many of us are going out of our way to look out for others – the phone and the doorbell ring approximately seven times a day at my mother’s house where I am currently staying, with folk from near and far checking if she is okay because she usually lives alone and is over 80 years old.

 Crossing Vicarage Lane at a slight angle, I clambered over the stile, sleeve pulled down over my supporting hand to avoid skin contact, tromped through the grass, crossed an access road, and followed the footpath signs (you do not have the Right to Roam in England as we do in Scotland).